explosion/spacy-llm/README.md

   template to generate fully formed prompts.
 - _API access and prompting_, i. e. connecting to the LLM API and executing the prompt.
-A minimal wrapper layer for compatibility is provided, but you are free to use whatever tooling (`langchain`, `minichain`, a hand-rolled backend connecting to the API of your choice,  ...) your prefer for connecting to the LLM API and executing the prompt(s) underneath.
+A minimal wrapper layer for compatibility is provided, but you are free to use whatever tooling (`langchain`, `minichain`, a hand-rolled backend connecting to the API of your choice,  ...) you prefer for connecting to the LLM API and executing the prompt(s) underneath.
 - _Parsing_, i. e. parsing the LLM response(s), extracting the useful bits from it and mapping these back onto your documents.